AI listens to the keyboard and records what is typed

 Also, the attack works best when using mechanical keyboards or other noisy keyboards.
 Less works better when using quieter keyboards than a target.

 Attacks using the described AI model to detect keystrokes using audio devices should not concern you at this time.
-Although there is a possibility on high-value targets, large-scale attacks do not seem feasible at this time.
+Although there is a possibility of attacks on high-value targets, large-scale attacks do not appear to be feasible at this time.